111 Murray Street: Architecture

 According to Winston C. Fisher, of Fisher Brothers, the building has 156 luxury condominiums.
 The tower stands 792 feet (241.4 m) to its pinnacle and has 2,100 square feet (195 sqm) of retail space on the ground floor.
 The building is the third tallest structure in the local area, after 30 Park Place and 56 Leonard Street, matching the height of the Woolworth Building.
 A 10,600 square-foot (985 sqm) plaza sits adjacent to the tower.

 Construction

 The tower was constructed at the site of the former St. John's University building at 101 Murray Street, which the developers purchased for $200 million in May 2013.
 In May 2015, the developers finalized the project's financing after securing an equity investment from a Chinese insurance company and a $445 million construction loan from The Blackstone Group, Deutsche Bank, and M&T Bank.
 By summer 2015, demolition of the previous structure was complete and construction of the foundation commenced.
 The building topped out in 2018.

 Notable residents

-The building's residents formerly included American attorney Michael Cohen.
+The building's current residents include former Mets pitcher John Franco.
+They formerly included American attorney Michael Cohen.